IfeeIhappy/Dipshitz/README.md

-# tyler's experiments in blogging
+# welcome to tyler's experiments in blogging

 ## The goal: